Parsetron Tutorial¶

 Out[11]: 'twice'

-Convert to API Calls
+Convert to API Calls¶

-With the parse result in hand, we could easily extract one_parse‘s from the result and call the Philips Hue APIs.
-We use the python interface phue for interacting with the hue:
+the result and call the Philips Hue APIs.
+We use the python interface

 # pip install phue